mvanger/Solr-Rails-3.2-Example/README.md

 I am using the 'dotenv' gem from bkeepers (https://github.com/bkeepers/dotenv) for allowing Webrick and the rails console to easily access environmental variables.
 Foreman can also be used for this, but then the rails console stuff gets funny.

-You will then want to edit the .env file with your Amazon credentials from https://portal.aws.amazon.com/gp/aws/securityCredentials
+Edit the .env file with your Amazon credentials from https://portal.aws.amazon.com/gp/aws/securityCredentials

-You can then start Solr.
+To start Solr:
 ```
 rake sunspot:solr:start
 ```
-to stop Solr
+To stop Solr:
 ```
 rake sunspot:solr:stop
 ```